 Regardless of how you decide to set up your map, it’s important to have this information in one centralized location so you can refer back to it, and make changes if necessary.
-Keep in mind that results from seo can sometimes take a little time to “kick-in”.
+Keep in mind that results from SEO can sometimes take a little time to “kick-in”.
 Give it some time, and trust the keyword research you’ve done.

 This number will give you an estimation of the average monthly searches a specific keyword gets.
-This is important to look at because it will give you an idea of the reach your ranked page could get from a single keyword as well as the amount of traffic it could generate.
+This is important to look at, because it will give you an idea of the reach your ranked page could get from a single keyword as well as the amount of traffic it could generate.

-Short-Tail vs. Long-Tail
+2. Short-Tail vs. Long-Tail

-This number will give you an idea of how much effort you’ll have to put in to rank for a certain keyword based on the current status of your site.
+This number will give you an idea of how much effort you’ll have to put in to rank for a certain keyword based on the current status of your website.
 Typically, short-tail keywords have a much higher-ranking difficulty than long-tail keywords, so the more specific you get, the easier it gets.

-One of the most common misconceptions about seo is thinking that sites rank.
-In reality, pages on websites rank, however it can be possible for you to have multiple pages on your site to rank on the first page.
-Developing relevant content and through strong internal linking it’s possible to completely own the first page of search engines, it’s just incredibly difficult and uncommon.
+One of the most common misconceptions about SEO is thinking that websites rank.
+In reality, pages on websites rank.
+The good news is, it can be possible for you to have multiple pages of your website rank on the first page of multiple search engine results.

 Why is Keyword Mapping Important?